-Boundaries will be challenged many times in any relationship, and especially in a relationship with a caregiver.
+Boundaries are challenged many times in any relationship, and especially in a relationship with a caregiver.
 Remember that you can always back up and start over.
-If you need help finding your way, you can ask peers, find resource guides, or get counseling if needed.
+If you need help, you can ask peers, find resource guides, or get counseling.